Manmohan Singh out of AIIMS hospital in Delhi

 In 2009, Singh underwent a successful coronary bypass surgery at the AIIMS.

-A number of leaders expressed concern over his health and wished him a speedy recovery.
+A number of leaders expressed concern over his health and wished him a speedy recovery.ressed concern over his health and wished him a speedy recovery.